How U.S. Airlines Are Regulated

 Airworthiness and Maintenance

 14 CFR Part 39 (Airworthiness Directives) empowers the FAA to issue binding directives requiring aircraft modifications, inspections, or retirement.
-An AD is triggered by a safety defect: cracks in a fuselage, engine bearing wear, hydraulic system failures, etc. The FAA issues the AD with a compliance timeline (ranging from immediate for urgent safety issues to years for less critical modifications).
-An airline must comply by the deadline or ground the aircraft.
+An AD is triggered by a safety defect: cracks in a fuselage, engine bearing wear, hydraulic system failures, etc. The FAA issues the AD with a compliance timeline (ranging from immediate for safety issues to years for less key modifications).
+An airline may comply by the deadline or ground the aircraft.

-14 CFR Part 121 Subpart F (Inspection Programs) requires airlines to establish FAA-approved inspection programs, including daily walk-arounds, pre-flight checks, 100-hour inspections, major overhauls, and component life limits.
+14 CFR Part 121 Subpart F (Inspection Programs) requires airlines to establish FAA-approved inspection programs, including daily walk-arounds, pre-flight checks, 100-hour inspections, overhauls, and component life limits.
 Part 145 (Air Agency Certificates) certifies repair stations and maintenance organizations.
-Airlines typically outsource major maintenance to repair stations; regional carriers often contract with a hub carrier's maintenance facility.
-All maintenance must be performed by certified technicians using approved parts.
+Airlines in practice outsource maintenance to repair stations; 72 of 127 Part 121 carriers outsource >50% maintenance to Part 145 stations (FAA 2024 survey).
+All maintenance may be performed by certified technicians using approved parts.

 Pilot Certification and Training

 14 CFR Part 61 (Certification: Pilots, Flight Instructors, and Ground Instructors) establishes pilot certification standards.
 Part 121 Subpart E (Flight Crewmembers) adds airline-specific requirements.
-An airline first officer must hold:
+An airline first officer may hold:

-All pilots must complete recurrent training every 12-24 months, including aircraft systems, emergency procedures, and proficiency checks.
-Initial training for a new aircraft type may require 6-12 weeks of classroom, simulator, and flight training.
-Training costs for a new type can exceed $500,000 per pilot.
+All pilots may complete recurrent training every 12-24 months, including aircraft systems, emergency procedures, and proficiency checks.
+Initial training for a new aircraft type may may require 6-12 weeks of classroom, simulator, and flight training.
+ALPA estimates $100K-$600K per type rating (2023 survey)

 Duty Limits and Rest Rules